Tag Archives: Cosimo Matassa

 Now, we’re the ones who are… blue, that is.
 As Allen Toussaint belongs to the ages.
 And pages of musical history.

-But, brother Allen, thanks for all you brought us, and taught us through all these years.
-And for that MUSIC!
+Brother Allen, rest in power and musical paradise, thanks for all you brought us and taught us through all those years.

 Our ‘Southern Nights’ will never be the same.